 February 18th, 2023

 The sun hung high in the sky overhead.
 Its warmth and light radiated over the ramshackle assembly of glass and metal, enclosing the patch of greenery Echo had spent the past few weeks clearing and preparing.
-Under her oversight, the survivors had established a small greenhouse within the barricades.
-In her mind, it had been too long since she had been truly helpful to anyone.
-It truly made her heart sing to know that she was finally getting to do some small bit of good rather than having others take advantage of her good nature.
+Under her oversight, the survivors had established a primitive but sizable greenhouse within the barricades.
+It had been too long since she had been truly helpful to anyone like this, and it truly made her heart sing to know that she was finally getting to do some small bit of good rather than having others take advantage of her good nature.

 “The irrigation system is finished, Miss Echo.”
 Came the voice of Alma, one of her helpers.
 “We’re starting the planting, and we thought you’d appreciate being there to oversee it.”